HadiDaoud2000/RMPC/README.md

 The goal of a single-query path planning problem is to find a continuous path from a starting configuration to a goal configuration​, without any prior processing of the environment.
 The basic RRT algorithm works by repeatedly extending a tree structure through the configuration space.
 In each iteration, the algorithm tries to grow the tree toward a randomly chosen configuration.
 Here's how it works step-by-step:

     1. A random configuration q is sampled.

     2. The algorithm finds the nearest existing node in the tree to q.

-    3. Using the EXTEND function, it attempts to move from the nearest node toward q, but only by a small fixed step
+    3. Using the EXTEND function, it attempts to move from the nearest node toward q, but only by a small fixed step.

-    4. This motion is handled by a function called NEW_CONFIG, which also checks whether the motion stays inside the collision-free space ​.
+    4. This motion is handled by a function called NEW_CONFIG, which also checks whether the motion stays inside the collision-free space.

 Depending on the result, one of three outcomes occurs:

     • Reached: If the tree already has a node very close to q, the algorithm considers it "reached" and adds no new node.

     • Advanced: If the motion toward q is valid (collision-free), a new node is added at the point reached.

     • Trapped: If the path toward q would result in a collision, the attempt is abandoned, and nothing is added to the tree.

 **RRT_connect:**